21CEUOS101/dms_frontend/README.md

 ## Usage
 - Once you've set up the system, log in with the provided demo credentials to explore the UMS.
 - Depending on your role, you'll have access to specific functionalities and features.

-## Contributing
-Contributions to UMS are welcome!
-If you'd like to contribute, please follow our [contributing guidelines](CONTRIBUTING.md).

-## License
-This project is licensed under the [MIT License](LICENSE).